Path Integral and Asian Options: Integrating out

 where $k=K\tau/(4e^x)$, and we have use the formula (7.623.7) of \cite{GR07} in the last line.
 Therefore the value of an Asian call option is

 By using the relation (see (9.237.3) of \cite{GR07} \footnote{The factor $n!$ is missed in \cite{GR07}.})

 with $L_n^{-\nu-2k}(z)$ being the generalized Laguerre polynomial, and

-with $\Gamma(2\mu,z)$ the incomplete Gamma function, it can be shown that (\ref{PO}) is exactly equal \footnote{Need the replacement $\tau_{\mathrm{here}}=4\tau_{\mathrm{there}}$ and ${e^x}_{\mathrm{here}}=S_{0\,\mathrm{there}}$.} to the result obtained in \cite{L04} through a different approach. \cite{L04} is based on an equivalence between two stochastic process, while our method seems more elementary, just doing integrations.
+with $\Gamma(2\mu,z)$ the incomplete Gamma function, it can be shown that (\ref{PO}) is exactly equal \footnote{Due to different conventions, we need the replacement $\tau_{\mathrm{here}}=4\tau_{\mathrm{there}}$ and ${e^x}_{\mathrm{here}}=S_{0\,\mathrm{there}}$.} to the result obtained in \cite{L04} through a different approach. \cite{L04} is based on an equivalence between two stochastic process, while our method seems more elementary, just by doing integrations.
 Actually we can derive that equivalence by using the formulation in this paper.